 First-Year Research Experience (FYRE)

-These are oral presentations by freshman students who have completed research-based projects in any 1000-level course, or freshman research program.
+These are oral presentations by first-year students who have completed research-based projects in any 1000-level or freshman research program.
 FYRE encourages and celebrates freshman students' inquiry-based learning and research.

 All students presenting research completed at the freshman level

 This activity is only open for AUC students enrolled in the pre-credit language instruction courses offered by the Department of English Language Instruction.
-The presentations by ELI Explorers underline the University’s commitment to teach research skills and ignite a passion for research the minute a student steps into campus.
+ELI Explorers' presentations underline the University’s commitment to teach research skills and ignite a passion for research the minute a student steps into campus.

 This is a celebration of multiple creative activities.
-Students present their work and share the experiences of the creative process, and the thematic and theoretical basis of their work.
+Students present their work and share the creative process's experiences and the thematic and theoretical basis of their work.
 Creatopia activities include:

 - Creative writing, script-writing, the spoken word poetry

 - Visual artwork and photography